blauerberg/docker-drupal/README.md

 $ docker run -d -p 80:80 --link drupaldb:mysql blauerberg/drupal:8

 # if you want to mount host directory as drupal root, you can use "-v" option:
+# if drupal source code doesn't exists on your host directory, it will be copy to your host directory from container.
+# In this case, you might wait a about one minutes to copy their resources at first boot time.
 $ docker run -d -p 80:80 --link drupaldb:mysql -v /some/host/path:/var/www/html blauerberg/drupal

 # you can also use docker-compose to configure your services.